utrad-ical/circus-docs/docs/users/user-preference.md

 : Customizes the label color palette.

 Interpolation mode\*
-: Sets the interpolation mode (nearest neighbor or triliniear).
+: Sets the interpolation mode (nearest neighbor or trilinear).

 Window propagation scope\*
-: Determines how window changes are applied to each viewer.
+: Specifies how window changes are applied to each viewer.

 Scroll bars\*
-: Sets the visibility of scroll bars.
+: Specifies the visibility of scroll bars.

 Maintain aspect ratio
-: By default, the aspect ratio of 2D/3D labels are not preserved unless the Shift key is pressed.
-When this is checked, aspect ratio is preserved by default.
+: By default, the aspect ratio of 2D/3D labels is not preserved unless the Shift key is pressed.
+If this is checked, the aspect ratio is preserved by default.

 Lock center of gravity
-: By default, the resize of 2D/3D labels are performed with respect to the opposite edge or vertex unless the Ctrl key is pressed.
-When this is checked, resizing is performed with respect to the center of the label.
+: By default, 2D/3D label resizing is performed with respect to the opposite edge or vertex unless the Ctrl key is pressed.
+If this is checked, resizing is performed with respect to the center of the label by default.

 2D shapes visibility\*
-: a
+: Specifies how far 2D labels remain visible.

 Revision message templates
-: Customizes the messages that appear in the revision save dialog.
+: Customizes the messages that appear in the revision save dialog box.